bootlabs-solutions/wavsep/README.md

 <h1>WAVSEP</h1>
 <h2>The Web Application Vulnerability Scanner Evaluation Project</h2>
 <h3>Alternate Source Code Repository</h3>
-hello world
-how are you

 <p>
-WAVSEP is  vulnerable web application designed to help assessing the features, quality and accuracy of web application vulnerability scanners.<br>
+WAVSEP is a vulnerable web application designed to help assessing the features, quality and accuracy of web application vulnerability scanners.<br>
 This evaluation platform contains a collection of unique vulnerable web pages that can be used to test the various properties of web application scanners.<br>
 </p>